MocaCDev/extras/python/yal_lang/README.md

     this.classname = "numbers"
     this.for_ = "age is too low"
     this.msg = "sorry, your age is too low"
+  -- Now, you don't just type "class error". you have to make a class function that holds "class error" within it -- Example class func raise_if_er(this) then
+    -- Now, instead of having to look for the function name of "class error" you just call the class function name -- YOU created!
+    class error
 -- Calling a class, and the classes functions, are the same as Python.
 Nothing different n = my_class(STRING(gather_input('Name: '),INTEGER(gather_input('Age: ')) n.return_values()